(If you just want to know more about ROP Ministries!)

-Daughter of a farmer turned engineer and a champion of the debate, Vicki grew up familiar with curbing chaos, fixin’ stuff and the ability to see an argument from either side.
+Daughter of a farmer turned engineer and a champion of the debate, Vicki grew up familiar with curbing chaos, fixin’ stuff, and the ability to see an argument from either side.
 However, Vicki was a city kid born to a rural family.
-She became a prodigal street kid living along East Colfax by the age of 10 and proceeded to make uninformed and simply bad choices which led to crime and abuse.
+She became a prodigal street kid living along East Colfax by the age of 9 and proceeded to make uninformed and simply bad choices which led to crime and abuse.
 Her story could have ended there, as a victim living in fear and emotional isolation, but for the grace of God.

 Nothing fancy changed her prodigal perspective.
 She just began meeting some everyday Christian people, just like you.
 People that prayed, chatted, invited her for a meal, or simply treated her with quiet respect.
 Steered back to reconciliation with her family, she and her parents worked to rebuild trust and friendship.
 The Holy Spirit did the rest and she discovered that she could find healing for her body, mind, and soul through Christ.
 No longer a victim, she is a survivor.

 Now Vicki lives a surrendered life for her Savior, a missionary to the very streets that had almost broken her once before.
 She now feels passionate about sharing God’s plans for building relationships, and for community development with church partners and champions.
-Vicki has served with Prodigal Gatherings as a volunteer for 4 years beginning in July 2002 and on staff at ROP since September 2006.
+Vicki has served with Prodigal Gatherings as a volunteer for 4 years beginning on July 2002 and on staff at ROP since September 2006.
 Called of God to work with inner-city teens initially, Vicki has grown into duties that include mentoring her staff, interns, and alumni teens, as well as directing small groups and volunteers in mission trips and outreaches with ROP.

 She is no longer a smoker, although she has yet to kick her addiction to pastries.

 Michelle Mathus – Business Administrator